 The real game-changer happened around 2018-2020 with the introduction of neural networks and deep learning.
 These systems started to actually understand language context rather than just applying fixed rules.
 But even then, they were far from perfect.

-So what's different in 2025?
+So what's different in 2026?
 The latest grammar AI doesn't just correct mistakes—it understands intent, tone, and context at a near-human level.
-CleverType and similar tools can now:
+With the integration of advanced large language models and multimodal AI capabilities, CleverType and similar tools can now:

 "I was skeptical at first," admits Dr. Sarah Chen, linguistics professor at Stanford.
-"But these systems have advanced to the point where they understand language nuance in ways that were unimaginable just five years ago."
+"But these systems have advanced to the point where they understand language nuance in ways that were unimaginable just five years ago.
+In 2026, we're seeing AI that can detect subtle semantic shifts and cultural context that would have been impossible in previous generations."

 One of the biggest reasons for the massive adoption we're seeing?
 You don't need to copy-paste your text into some website anymore.
 Ain't nobody got time for that!